 - 2 metres minimum length of earth stakes

 - 1 wire connecting all earth stakes to Energizer earth terminal

 *As a rule of thumb, use at least 3 earth stakes or the Energizer Stored Joules rating

 - Keep energizer earth system at least 10m (33ft) away from other electrical earth connections

 - Keep energizer earth system at least 10m (33ft) away from any metal pipes carrying water.

 - Use galvanized earth stakes.
 Rusty or corroded earth stakes will not be effective

-- Locate Stakes where soil tends to stay moist, north sides of buildings (southern hemisphere) and low spots
+- Locate Stakes where soil tends to stay moist, north sides of buildings (northern hemisphere) and low spots

 - Use high conductive cable for connecting the Energizer to the fence’s earth system

 - When constructing positive/negative fences, re-earth negative wires every 500m by installing an earth stake at that location